QizhiPei/FABind/README.md

 **Oct 11 2023**: Initial commits.
 More codes, pre-trained model, and data are coming soon.

 ## Setup Environment
 This is an example of how to set up a working conda environment to run the code.
-In this example, we have cuda version==11.3, and we install torch==1.12.0.
+In this example, we have cuda version==11.3, torch==1.12.0, and rdkit==2021.03.4.
 To make sure the pyg packages are installed correctely, we directly install them from whl.

 **As the trained model checkpoint is included in the HuggingFace repository with git-lfs, you need to install git-lfs to pull the data correctly.**